Kent Carter (gridiron football): Professional career

-He was drafted by the St. Louis Cardinals in the 17th round of the 1972 NFL Draft despite only having been a part time player in college.
+He was selected by the St. Louis Cardinals in the 17th round of the 1972 NFL draft despite only having been a part time player in college.
 Cardinals scout Bo Bolinger stated during the Cardinals 1972 training camp that "He's a good athlete.
 That's why we picked him.
 He hasn't surprised me so far in his athletic ability.
 His enthusiasm is better than I would have thought.
 You can tell he wants to be a football player."
 Carter also impressed Cardinals' assistant coach Chuck Drulis, who said that "The kid is a hitter...He's going to push people [for a job].
 And I'm sure he'll do well on the special teams."
 Nonetheless, he was waived by the Cardinals during the 1972 preseason.

 The Patriots signed Carter in March 1974.
 He injured his knee during training camp and required surgery to repair it, and was placed on injured reserve.
 He was reactivated in December 1974 and played in two games for the Patriots – on December 1 against the Oakland Raiders and on December 15 against the Miami Dolphins.
 He was credited with half a sack in those games.

 The Patriots waived Carter during their 1975 training camp and he signed with the Rough Riders and played with them for the 1975 season, appearing in 10 games.
 Before the 1976 season he was acquired by the Eskimos.
 He played one game for the Eskimos as a defensive end and was injured; after missing eight games he returned and reverted to being a linebacker.
 The Tiger-Cats acquired him from the Eskimos in October 1976.
 He played in 4 games for the Eskimos and 3 games for the Tiger-Cats in 1976.
 He was cut by the Tiger-Cats during the 1977 season after playing in 7 games.

 In 1978 he was signed by the Toronto Argonauts for a 5 day trial, but released after dressing for 2 games, and then was re-signed with Hamilton on a 5 day trial when Ray Nettles was injured but did not appear in any games.
 In 1979 he signed with the Toronto Grizzlies of the Mid-Atlantic Football League.
 He had played a total of 26 games in the CFL.